-Also see Dog Humor, Dog Page Ideas, Pets and Pet Death.
+Also see Dog Humor, Dog Quotes and Page Ideas, Pets and Pet Death.

 And when it rains

 Their feet are mud-puddly.

 In puppy-dog prankings,

 And waggle their way